 - 1. Online class lecture and discussion

 - 2. Online application activities

 - 3. Online-based small group activities and assignments

 - 4. Video and other media supports

+- 5. Research and presentation activities

-- 5. Electronic supplements and activities via Blackboard and Zoom
+- 6. Electronic supplements and activities via Blackboard

-This course will be delivered online (76% or more) using and asynchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using a synchronous and asynchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on 6/1/2020.
-Please note Zoom sessions listed in the class schedule on pages 8-9.
+The course site will be available on 5/20/2021.
+Please note Zoom sessions listed in the class schedule on pages 7-9.